There are different types of Cedar trees available worldwide, and this article will discuss some of the different types of cedar trees.

 Although the New Zealand cedar overgrows, ecological damage and deforestation have contributed to its declining numbers and near-threatened status over time.

-Sharp cedar is a unique, rare type of cedar tree found only in the Mediterranean region, with a few characteristics that distinguish it from other juniper trees.
+Sharp cedar is a unique, rare type of cedar tree found only in the Mediterranean region, with a few characteristics distinguishing it from other juniper trees.

 This is one of the few juniper trees with spines as a defense mechanism.
 The Sharp or Prickly cedar tree has evolved a sharp defense mechanism that other cedars do not.

-This type of cedar tree shares many of the same traits as other juniper trees, such as rapid growth and a lifespan that exceeds that of a single human.
+This type of cedar tree shares many traits with other juniper trees, such as rapid growth and a lifespan exceeding a single human’s.

-Although white cedar trees are not one of the four actual cedar trees, they are still one of the most popular cedar varieties in gardens worldwide.
+Although white cedar trees are not among the four actual cedar trees, they are still among the most popular cedar varieties in gardens worldwide.

 The name “white cedar” comes from the white wood and bark, contrasting sharply with the darker red cedar found elsewhere.